juliendehos/supabase-miso/README.md

 [![Made with Supabase](https://supabase.com/badge-made-with-supabase.svg)](https://supabase.com)

 A [Haskell](https://haskell.org) [miso](https://haskell-miso.org) client library for [supabase](https://supabase.com).

-This is a [Haskell](https://haskell.org) front-end library, meant for use with the JS, or Web Assembly backend with GHC.
+This is a [Haskell](https://haskell.org) front-end library, meant for use with the JS, or [Web Assembly](https://ghc.gitlab.haskell.org/ghc/doc/users_guide/wasm.html) backend with GHC.

 > [!WARNING]
 > This is a work in-progress, most things are not implemented, at all.
-Please consider contributing
+Please consider contributing.

 ### Usage